-The UCT Global Citizenship Programme believes that service in itself is an important component of being a citizen and it underpins the GC ethos.
-Using your skills and knowledge to benefit the wider society, being able to give to others, to work with others and build relationships with people who aren’t just like you, and learning to engage with people form very different socio-economic, linguistic and cultural backgrounds is all part of this.
-Therefore engaging locally and understanding the challenging issues in our immediate environment is important; learning about them in the classroom, while useful, can never replace seeing these issues for yourself.
+The GC Programme believes that doing voluntary service work is an important component of being a citizen because you are using your skills and knowledge to benefit the wider society, while also building relationships and learning to engage with people from different socio-economic, linguistic, and cultural backgrounds.
+Engaging locally and understanding the challenges facing our immediate environment is important; learning about them in the classroom, while useful, cannot replace seeing these issues first-hand.

 How does it work?

 You need to complete 50 hours of self-organised community service during the year you are registered for this course.
 We will provide you with a log-sheet with which to record these hours.
 You do not have to complete all 50 hours with one organisation.
 However, we encourage you to commit to doing service for a reasonable period of time with one organisation.
 The GC Programme does not facilitate the volunteering - you are personally responsible for locating an appropriate organisation, arranging your own transport, and sorting out other logistical issues.

 You will need to sign up and register your intended service with the GC Programme.
 Once you have completed your 50 hours of service work as well as the classroom sessions and reflective writing assignments, you will receive GC3 on your UCT transcript.
 You can submit your log-sheet with your service hours plus your final reflective essay at the end of the year.